floatdrop/p-batch/readme.md

 Type: `Function`

 Loader function.
-Accepts array of batched keys and must return Promise, that resolves to array of results or rejects with array of errors (or plain error, that will propagate to all promises).
+Accepts array of batched keys and returns array of results or throws with array of errors (or plain error, that will propagate to all promises).

 #### options